THEOplayer/documentation/theoplayer_versioned_docs/version-v4/getting-started/01-sdks/02-android/00-getting-started.md

 - and you have learned how to enable automatic orientation detection.

 The full source of this application is available on [GitHub](https://github.com/THEOplayer/android-sdk-starter-project).
-You may also find the readme at [https://github.com/THEOplayer/theoplayer-sdk-android](https://github.com/THEOplayer/theoplayer-sdk-android) useful.

 You can find interesting features of THEOplayer on our [demo](https://www.theoplayer.com/demo-zone) page.